fregante/animate-prop/readme.md

 * `dist/animate-prop.js`: browser-ready file with AMD or a global variable called `animateProp`
 * `dist/animate-prop.min.js`: same as above, minified
 * `dist/animate-prop.node.js`: used by node/browserify with `require('animate-prop')`
+* `dist/animate-prop.node.min.js`: same as above, but minified, for byte counting only

 ## Dependencies